-- Students will demonstrate and understanding of appraisal issues and make decisions given a specific scenario.
+- Students will demonstrate an understanding of appraisal issues and make decisions given a specific scenario.

 - Do you take the spinning wheel?

-- If you take the Spinning Wheel, how will you utilize in relation to your other collections?
-How do you justify taking this item?
+- If you take the Spinning Wheel, how will you utilize this object with your other collections?
+How do you justify accepting this item?